-If a keycap is damaged, you may be able to replace just the keycap.
-Refer to the Additional Procedures chapter to identify the keyboard on the top case and verify whether or not to replace the keycap.
+If a keycap is damaged, you may be able to replace just a keycap rather than the entire top case.
+Refer to the Additional Procedures chapter to identify the keyboard on the top case and verify whether or not to replace a keycap.